Find Affordable College Courses

 Waltham, MA

-Brandeis University ranked #7 on this year’s Best Chemistry Schools in the New England Region list.
-Brandeis is a moderately-sized private not-for-profit school located in the small city of Waltham.
+Brandeis University did quite well in this year’s ranking of the best schools for chemistry students.
+It came in at #7 on the list.
+Brandeis is a medium-sized private not-for-profit school located in the small city of Waltham.

 After completing their degree, chemistry graduates from Brandeis carry an average student debtload of $26,984.